tbarker/5X-Crypto-Security-Guide/README.md

 Every time you use something for the first time, **label it clearly**.

+Every time you create a seed phrase, stamp it into a back up **Steel Plate**.

 1. Pick your two passphrases
 2. Include your **Static** passphrase in a Letter of Wishes alongside your Will.
 3. Include your **Static** passphrase in a Letter of Instruction for your Power of Attorney.